isralduke/portfolio-11ty/src/product-design/sketch-note-app.md

 featureAlt : App screen designs for the sketch note app. mockups    : ['mockup-1.png','mockup-2.png','mockup-3.png','mockup-4.png'] roles      : ['User Researcher','UX Designer','UI Designer']
-personas   : ['persona-1.jpg','persona-2.jpg']
-sketches   : ['sketch-1.jpg']
-wireframes : ['wireframe-1.jpg']
+goal : The goal was to design a note-taking app which appeals to casual note takers.
+The app would note present overly-structure note interfaces. personas   : ['persona-1.jpg','persona-2.jpg'] targetaudience : The target audience for the sketch note app is someone who likes to use their finger to draw quick sketch notes.
+They don’t necessarily want to abandon the features of a digital note, but they’re not interested in a structured note. sketchText : We started with real pencil and paper to immerse ourselves in the organic feel we wanted to preserve for the user.
+Squares are the shape of sticky notes and squares are simple, basic shapes, so we decided to stick to simple shapes for the user interface and icons as well. sketches   : ['sketch-1.jpg'] wireframes : ['wireframe-1.jpg']
 usabilities: ['usability-1.jpg','usability-2.jpg']
-designFile : https://www.figma.com/file/9QpaowpepugdTBfLypuW3i/Squiddle?node-id=0%3A1
+conclusion : A second version is currently in planning and design.
+We don’t have a release date yet. designFile : https://www.figma.com/file/9QpaowpepugdTBfLypuW3i/Squiddle?node-id=0%3A1
 ---